Eat

 Salad

-- 2 handfuls mixed leaves
+- Two handfuls mixed leaves.

-- 150g beetroot, cut into chunks
+- 150g beetroot, cut into chunks.

-- 2 avocados, cut into chunks
+- Two avocados, cut into chunks.

-- 1 sweet red pepper
+- One sweet red pepper.

-- 1 yellow bell pepper
+- One yellow bell pepper.

-- 200g cherry tomatoes, cut in half
+- 200g cherry tomatoes, cut in half.

-- 1 tsp paprika
+- One tsp paprika.

-- 1 tbsp chia seeds
+- One tbsp chia seeds.

-- 1 tbsp flax seeds
+- One tbsp flax seeds.

 Dressing

-- Balsamic vinegar
+- Balsamic vinegar.

-- Extra virgin olive oil
+- Extra virgin olive oil.

-- Salt and pepper to taste
+- Salt and pepper to taste.

 Method

-- Turn your oven on to 180°C. Cut up the sweet potato into 1cm chunks, drizzle with olive oil and sprinkle with paprika.
+- Turn your oven on to 180C.
+Cut up the sweet potato into 1cm chunks, drizzle with olive oil and sprinkle with paprika.
 Put on a baking tray.

 - Drain and rinse the chickpeas.
-Drizzle with oil and sprinkle with paprika.
-Put on the baking tray and bake alongside the sweet potatoes for 30 minutes.
+Drizzle with oil and sprinkle paprika.
+Put on the baking tray and bake alongside sweet potatoes for 30 minutes.
 The potatoes should be lightly browned and crispy when cooked.

 - Prepare the salad by combining the leaves, chopped beetroot, peppers and tomatoes.
 Add in the avocado.

-- Leave the potato chunks and chickpeas to cool or add to the salad whilst warm depending on preference.
+- Leave the potato chunks and chickpeas to cool or add to salad whilst warm depending on preference.
 Sprinkle chia and flax seeds on top.

-Salmon salad with a Mexican twist
+3. Salmon salad with a Mexican twist

 (Serves 2)